Skip to main content

 If there's a board you use every single day, you can star it as a favourite.
 These starred boards live in a dedicated "Favourites" section at the very top of your sidebar, so they are always one click away.
 You can also resize your columns just by dragging their edges, and the task name column will dynamically shift to fill the remaining space.

 If you need to get into the weeds, you just click a task and a detail panel slides in from the right.
 This is where you can write long descriptions, move the task to a different group, or link a shared note directly to it.
-You can even handle file attachments and full comment threads right there in the panel.
+You can handle file attachments and full comment threads right there in the panel, and comments support @mentions so you can pull a specific person into the conversation without them having to go looking for it.
 If you need to reorganise things, you can move or copy an entire group of tasks from one board to another.
 When you're done with a project, you have two choices: you can "Archive" it to hide it from your active list while keeping it safe, or move it to the "Trash."
 Boards in the trash can be restored individually, or you can empty the whole thing to delete everything permanently.
-If you need to get your data out, you can export a whole group to Excel with one click, or if you’re coming from a spreadsheet, you can just paste your data straight into the board.
+If you need to get your data out, you can export a whole group to Excel with one click, or if you're coming from a spreadsheet, you can just paste your data straight into the board.

 Keeping things moving with Kanban